The Ultimate Guide for Planning a Trip to Morocco (2023)

 Tipping in Morocco

 Tipping at Moroccan restaurants is expected.
 1DH at a local place and 3-4DH in nicer restaurants is the standard.
-Cab drivers and local guides will often expect a small tip too.
+Cab drivers and local guides will expect a small tip too.

 Shop in the Medinas: The Medinas are markets in each city.
 They’re full of incredible local shops that sell things such as: handcrafted figurines, Moroccan oils, spices, jewelry & carpets.

 Stay in a Traditional Riad: Experience authentic Morocco by staying in a Riad—an interior garden or courtyard associated with house and palace architecture.
 This is an especially nice thing to try when on a solo trip to Morocco; as the Riad staff will often guide you around.